 What Features Should You Consider?

-Price is going to be a leading factor for most consumers who are shopping around for rented car.
-As you are probably aware, cheapest isn’t always best.
-Car rental prices are influenced by the time of your, the length of hire, the day of the week etc. If you’re planning on booking a car for your Christmas holidays for example, you’ll need to book early and expect to pay a lot more than the normal fee.
+Price is going to be a leading factor for most consumers who are shopping around for a rented car.
+As you are probably aware, the cheapest isn’t always the best.
+Car rental prices are influenced by the time of your, the length of hire, the day of the week etc. If you’re planning on booking a car for your Christmas holidays, for example, you’ll need to book early and expect to pay a lot more than the normal fee.

 The larger the car, the more you’ll usually pay.
 When you’re comparing the prices of different companies, make sure you’re comparing vehicles that are the same size as each other.
 You will also pay more based on the spec of the car or whether it is considered a luxury car or not.